 - The more likely it is you will succeed (because yes, you CAN do this!).

-M. Unrealistic resolution : You need to set a goal that is actually achievable in the time frame you set for yourself.
-So pick one you have confidence in and stick with it.
+M. Unrealistic resolution: You need to set a goal that is actually achievable in the time frame you set for yourself.
+So pick the one you have confidence in and stick with it.
 It is far better to succeed at a smaller, more manageable resolution than to fail at a larger, loftier one.

-P. Not believing in yourself : Sometimes all you need to keep going is a pat on the back—from yourself.
-Congratulate yourself for your progress and reward yourself for making the effort toward your goal.
+P. Not believing in yourself: Sometimes all you need to keep going is a pat on the back—from yourself.
+Congratulate yourself on your progress and reward yourself for making the effort toward your goal.

-Subtraction is often more powerful than addition when it comes to accomplishment.
+Subtraction is often more powerful than an addition when it comes to accomplishment.

-W. You kept flimsy new year resolution : Main mistakes people do with their New Year resolutions, is that they get over-excited and start making a to-do list for a year.
+W. You kept flimsy new year resolution: The main mistakes people do with their New Year resolutions, is that they get over-excited and start making a to-do list for a year.
 The problem comes when they put things they feel they want to try, only half-heartedly, into the same list.

 I have accomplished all that I have set out to accomplish and more